ZiadMysara/Assignment4_CSharp_OOP/README.md

 The EmailNotificationService class simulates sending an email by outputting a message to the console.
-The SmsNotificationService class simulates sending an SMS by outputting a message to the console.

-The PushNotificationService class simulates sending a push notification by outputting a message to the console.
+The SmsNotificationService class simulates sending an SMS by outputting a message to the console.The PushNotificationService class simulates sending a push notification by outputting a message to the console.
 In the Main method, we create instances of each notification service class and call the SendNotification method with sample recipient and message values.